 We hashed out problems at our monthly meetings but a few members did not agree with the majority of the group.
 This was the sole cause of the group dismantling.
 Minutes after our last meeting, most of the active members decided to leave the group, including the President, the Vice President and her husband, and the Secretary, along with five other members.
 Eight of us walked away leaving everything behind.
 Some of the eight that walked away, quickly decided to continue our endevour, and SNAP for Cats was born.
 Spay, Neuter, Assist, Program.
 (SNAP) For Cats.
 We purchased traps and carriers to begin anew, and without skipping a beat, we picked up right where we left off.
 TNvRing cats in need.
 Our first cat was spayed days after leaving the old group- with the cash we raised from the selling of a donated sewing machine!
 We fund raised in April and May in order to afford the costs involved.
 Our vets accepted our new group with open arms, and in October we held our first annual dinner at the Amherstburg Legion- which was a great success!
 With the Humane Society's new spay and neuter clinic SNAP for Cats is able to do even more.
-We spay, neuter, vaccinate, micro chip and ear tip these unfortunate felines.
+We now spay, neuter, vaccinate, micro chip and ear tip these unfortunate felines.
 Revolution may be then given to ward off fleas, ticks, worms and ear mites.
 And in emergency cases medical assistance is, and has been given, when needed.
-We are proud to say that in the first two months, we were able to help 64 cats! and, as of 2017 our numbers have reached 900!
+We are proud to say that in the first two months, we were able to help 64 cats! and, as of 2019 our numbers have climbed into the thousands!
 Our mission continues...

 Create your own unique website with customizable templates.